RavensbourneWebMedia/UX-design/misc/observations.md

 * How many things can you remember from a lecture (or any piece of information)?
 Later today, tomorrow, in a month's time..

 * Filter information.
-Let it seep through your brain, not just passively absorbe it.
+Let it seep through your brain, not just passively absorb it.

 * **How to take notes?** Paper vs digital.
 What to write?